 Adversaries may search network shares on computers they have compromised to find files of interest.
+Sensitive data can be collected from remote systems via shared network drives (host shared directory, network file server, etc.) that are accessible from the current system prior to Exfiltration.
 Interactive command shells may be in use, and common functionality within cmd may be used to gather information.

 This type of attack technique cannot be easily mitigated with preventive controls since it is based on the abuse of system features.

 Monitor executed commands and arguments for actions that could be taken to collect files from a network share.
 Remote access tools with built-in features may interact directly with the Windows API to gather and copy to a location.
 Data may also be acquired and staged through Windows system management tools such as Windows Management Instrumentation and PowerShell.

 Monitor for unexpected files (i.e. .pdf, .docx, .jpg, etc.) interacting with network shares.